eevee/eev.ee/content/2018-11-28-cheezball-rising-collision-detection-part-1.markdown

 ----

-In this issue, I draw some text!
+In this issue, I bash my head against a rock.
+Sorry, I mean I bash Star Anise against a rock.
+It's about collision detection.

 Previously: [I draw some text to the screen]({filename}/2018-10-09-cheezball-rising-opening-a-dialogue.markdown).
 Next: _more_ collision detection, and fixed-point arithmetic.